shivan19m/NeuraScript/README.md

 Currently "Linear Regression Model" has been implemented for use.
 We hope to add additional model functionality such as "Random Forest Model" in additional iterations of this project.

+## Challenges:

+Gurnoor and I had a great time delivering this project and expressing our creativity throughout.
+We faced many roadblocks along the way but TAs and reviewing class materials and just general research online provided us with a lot of clarity.
+Some examples included incorporating the python dependencies into our own language.
+We wanted to be able to use structures like matplotlib to deliver graphs in an easy way and were able to figure out how to ensure that dependencies could be resolved to deliver high quality statistics on regression data.
+We deviated a bit from our original proposal of being able to deliver all Python functionality because we recognized it would be a largely manual effort to get full functionality.
+What we have now, we believe to be a good representation of the capabilities of this language and how, given more time, Neurascript could eventually be a fully fleshed out tool for any beginner developer.

 ## Final Assignment Deliverables

-- code_generator.py
+- code_generator.py - Generating executable from our generated AST
-- New Tests test1.ns - test5.ns
+- New Tests test1.ns - test6.ns, 4 tests showing functionality and 2 general errror tests
 - Demo Video Link:

 ## Assignment Specs
 - Develop Algorithm to process the AST and output lower level language
    - Given the input AST Tree, our algorithm outputs the corresponding Python executable code.
+We do this by processing each node of our developed AST tree and mapping it to the python boilerplate code we truncate.
+Types of nodes we have include saving a model, classifying a model, inputting data, general operators, etc.
 - Develop pipeline that further executes the generated code to produce the output
    - In our shell scripts we pipeline the entire process to produce the full output for each of our script tests.
+The executable for any neurascript (.ns) file type is a Python executable.
+After all, this is a language built on top of python.
+Thus, we are able to convert our high level neurascript code into python readable code and execute it through our script pipelines from there.
+In this phase we also resolve python dependencies for users.

 ## Execution Instructions: